The Royal School, Hampstead: History

 The Royal School was founded in 1855 by Queen Victoria and Prince Albert as the Soldiers' Infant Home before becoming the Royal Soldiers' Daughters' School.
 It was the first school established "to nurse, board, clothe and educate the female children, orphans or not, of soldiers in Her Majesty's Army killed in the Crimean War".
 The school has a memorial site in the Hampstead Cemetery on Holly Walk to the daughters family members who were lost in the war.
 The school site was redeveloped in the 1970s after a fire destroyed much of the beautiful architecture.
-The land was divided and sold to refund the rebuild of the school - into the modern complex seen today on Vane Close.
-The last patron of the school was Camilla, Duchess of Cornwall.
-The Duchess visited the school, on 25 February 2009, to thank them for their fund raising activities for her charity, the National Osteoporosis Society.
+The land was divided and sold to refund the rebuild of the school – into the modern complex seen today on Vane Close.
+The last patron of the school, Camilla, Duchess of Cornwall, visited on 25 February 2009, to thank them for their fund raising activities for her charity, the National Osteoporosis Society.